Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 My program comes with no strings attached.

 You have a 30-day money-back guarantee and you can cancel your subscription at any time.
-Just email me and let me know.

-JOIN NOW FOR JUST 59€/MONTH
+JOIN NOW FOR JUST 97€/MONTH

-If you have any questions or concerns about the course, email me at manuel@herrprofessor.com.
+If you have any questions or concerns about the course, email me at [email protected].

 I'm happy to help.